 The Protocol Concerning Specially Protected Areas and Wildlife (SPAW Protocol) was adopted in 1990, and entered into force in 2000.
 The SPAW Protocol seeks to "Take the necessary measures to protect, preserve and manage in a sustainable way;

 - areas that require protection to safeguard their special value, and

 - threatened or endangered species of flora and fauna."

 The objectives of the SPAW Sub-Programme are to assist Governments in meeting the provisions of the Protocol and to:

-- Significantly increase the number, and improve the management of, national protected areas in the Wider Caribbean Region (WCR), including support to national and regional conservation management strategies and plans.
+- Significantly increase the number, and improve the management of, protected and/or managed areas in the Wider Caribbean Region (WCR), including support to national and regional conservation management strategies and plans.

 - Support the conservation of threatened and endangered species and sustainable use of natural resources to prevent them from becoming threatened or endangered;